EricZinda/Perplexity/docs/pxHowTo/pxHowTo14HelloWorld.md

 I don't know the words: loc_nonsp, place, which, pron, pronoun
 ~~~

-So far, it has no vocabulary so it will just keep saying, "I don't know the words..." until we implement some.
+So far, it has no vocabulary so it will just keep saying, "I don't know the words..." to any phrases typed until we implement some.
 That's what [the remainder of the tutorial](pxHowTo20ImplementAPredication) is about.